 The MALS program is administered by the program director.
-The Committee on Graduate Studies, which includes five to six faculty members from different academic divisions, monitors the administration of the program and recommends to the faculty any changes in program or policy.
+The Committee on Graduate Studies, which includes four to five members from different academic divisions, monitors the administration of the program and recommends to the faculty any changes in program or policy.
 The committee acts as a division in regards to grade reviews and approval of new courses.
 Committee members also assist the director with the evaluation of initial and candidacy applications, serve as academic advisers to MALS students, and attend thesis orals.

 Reed College is a member of the Association of Graduate Liberal Studies Programs, an international organization of close to 100 institutional members that share a common interest in graduate-level liberal education primarily serving adult, part-time students.
 Information on the association and its affiliated member institutions can be found through its website: www.aglsp.org.